Testing for the coronavirus and communicating the results

 You can also report a complaint to GGD GHOR Nederland.
 You can do this by sending your complaint to the GGD GHOR Nederland’s Data Protection Officer.
 The email address is fg@ggdghor.nl.

-What can you do if you don’t agree with the outcome or the way we handled your complaint?
+What if we handle your complaint and you don’t agree with the outcome?
+Or with the way we handled your complaint?
 Then you can send a complaint to the Dutch Data Protection Authority.
 You can do this at this website.

 Changes